ellysh/dota2-oma-bots/README.md

 ## Limitations

-Now you should follow the following limitations when playing with the bot:
+You should follow the following limitations when playing with the bot:

 1. Pick only Drow Ranger hero.
 2. No wards.